nodejs/node/doc/api/documentation.md

 <!-- separator -->

 > Stability 3 - Legacy.
-Although it is unlikely to be removed and is still
+Although this feature is unlikely to be removed and is
-> covered by semantic-versioning guarantees, it is no longer actively
+> still covered by semantic-versioning guarantees, it is no longer actively
 > maintained, and other alternatives are available.

 Features are marked as Legacy rather than being Deprecated if their use does no